awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ### AWS CLI<a name="USER_ReadRepl.Create.CLI"></a>

-To create a read replica from a source MySQL, MariaDB, Oracle, PostgreSQL, or SQL Server DB instance, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html)\.
+To create a read replica from a source DB instance, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html)\.
 This example also enables storage autoscaling\.

 **Example**
 For Linux, macOS, or Unix: